Signature of the CRP

 Signature of the DOS (Deed of Sale):

-once the BOI approval letter is received and all other relevant acquisition criteria have been met, the buyer and vendor shall proceed with the signature of the sale agreement before the Notary in Mauritius.
+once the EDB approval letter is received and all other relevant acquisition criteria have been met, the buyer and vendor shall proceed with the signature of the sale agreement before the Notary in Mauritius.

 The buyer will make staged payments in line with the Government implemented